 The key is to keep it easy (according to your comfort level) to start with.

-I will go over how you can create and structure a budget below.
+I will go over how you can create and structure a budget for beginners below.

 If you’re looking for a quick template:

 It’s a digital download so you can print only the pages you want to use – as many times as you want.

-2) If you’re looking for a template that requires less manual work, here’s the budget spreadsheet I use today!
+2) If you’re looking for a template that requires less manual work, here’s an easy budget spreadsheet that’s perfect for beginner budgeters!

 It has 3 different calculators to track your early retirement progress!